vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 Street                  # Install Google Street View Zhuyin                  # Install Google Zhuyin Input
 ```
-**WARNING:** By default, installing `DialerGoogle` will remove the stock Dialer app and render the UI when placing emergency calls to not show on Android 8.0+ custom ROMs. **Starting with builds newer than July 6th, 2018**, to fix this issue, add `+DialerStock` to your gapps-config file to prevent the stock Dialer from being removed, even when installing Google Dialer.
-See [Prevent Automatic Stock Removals](https://github.com/opengapps/opengapps/wiki/Advanced-Features-and-Options#prevent-automatic-stock-removals) for more details.

 ### Prevent automatic Stock removals

 When installing a Google app that can replace a stock app, the stock app is automatically removed.
 For example, if you are installing Android Messages, then the Stock SMS app will automatically be removed.